Evelyn Vázquez

-Evelyn Vázquez Nieves is a Puerto Rican politician and Senator.
-She has been a member of the Senate of Puerto Rico since 2008.
+Evelyn Vázquez Nieves is a former Puerto Rican politician and Senator.
+She was a member of the Senate of Puerto Rico between 2008 and 2013.

 Early years and studies

 Evelyn Vázquez was born in the town of Isabela, Puerto Rico.
-Vázquez obtained her bachelor's degree in administration from the University of Puerto Rico - Guayama Campus.
+Vázquez obtained her bachelor's degree in administration from the Interamerican University of Puerto Rico - Guayama Campus.
 She then obtained her master's degree from Phoenix University.
 Vázquez also completed courses towards a Ph.D. and reached the ABD stage at LoreNNN University.

 Modeling and acting career

 Vázquez started modeling in 1986.
 She has participated in several beauty pageants locally and internationally, winning some of them like Mrs. Puerto Rico, Elegant Lady of Puerto Rico, MS American Woman of Puerto Rico 2002.
 She also participated in pageants like MS American Woman 2000, Miss Latin Look Latina PR, and Miss.
 Fashion Model PR.

 Vázquez claims she appeared in musical videos from Salsa singer Tito Nieves and reggaeton singer Andy Andy.
 She also said she had an appearance in Daddy Yankee's film Talento de Barrio in 2008.

 On September 18, 2001, Vázquez posed in a swimsuit for "El Bombón de Así", a popular centerfold of newspaper Primera Hora.